 “I feel so fortunate to have my art as a catalyst, and I’m grateful that I discovered a forever resource that enables me to speak of any unspeakable things that are within me now or in the future.”

 Caveat 1.
 But You Don’t Have To Do It Alone

 “You don’t have jump into making from the shadow — solo if you don’t want to.
 Actually, for some artists it may be best not to,” said LCSW Gale Nienhuis.
-Nienhuis advises you consider doing the work in the way Hershberger and Bergman did; in conjunction with a supportive online group, offline community, art therapist or talk therapist.
+Nienhuis advises you to consider doing the work in the way Hershberger and Bergman did; in conjunction with a supportive online group, offline community, art therapist, or talk therapist.

 “When you open an interior box that contains a lot of grief or trauma it can lead to all kinds of wonderful places but sometimes you may find yourself in a Pandora’s box type of place, where you need some backup,” said Nienhuis.

 For Bergman, “Being real and dealing with things that happened to me through my art has allowed me to charge my art with raw life.
 It has grown my practice and in turn, I have grown as an artist also.”